-A group of college stoners order a possessed bong from an ad and find out it has magical properties and delivers a quality high.
-Oh, the bong is also alive and whisks them off to a dreamworld to meet their hilarious dooms.
+A group of college stoners order a possessed bong from an ad and find out it has magical properties while also delivering a quality high.
+Oh, the bong is also alive and whisks them off to a dream world to meet their hilarious and untimely dooms.

 Judging a Book by its Cover